The Great Chinese Fireball of December 22, 2020: Atmospheric trajectory

 Data from CNEOS give the values shown in Table~\ref{tab:cneos_table} for the main fireball explosion.
 The velocity $\vec v$ is the pre-impact velocity in a geocentric Earth-fixed reference frame defined as follows: the z-axis is directed along the Earth's rotation axis towards the celestial north pole, the x-axis lies in the Earth's equatorial plane, directed towards the prime meridian, and the y-axis completes the right-handed coordinate system. \\ In order to trace the atmospheric trajectory, with inclination angle and azimuth, we perform two rotation on $\vec v$.
-The first rotation was made clockwise in the $xy$ plane by an angle equal to the longitude of the explosion.
-The second also clockwise in the $yz$ plane of an angle equal to colatitude.
-In this way we have the velocity vector seen from the explosion point, i.e. the trajectory inclination respect to the Earth's surface and the azimuth where the fireball came from (counted from north toward east).
-To estimate the uncertainty about trajectory angles we performed a Monte Carlo simulation using 5000 different scenarios compatible with the adopted uncertainties.\\
+The first rotation was made clockwise in the $xy$ plane by an angle equal to the longitude $\lambda_e$ of the explosion.
+The second also clockwise in the $xz$ plane of an angle equal to colatitude $\theta_e=90^{\circ}-\phi_e$:

+In Eq.~\ref{eq:rotation} $Rz$ and $Ry$ are the standard rotation matrix in a plane around the z-axis and the y-axis, respectively.
+In this way we have the velocity vector seen from the explosion point, and we can easily compute the trajectory inclination respect to the Earth's surface and the azimuth where the fireball came from (counted from north toward east).
+To estimate the uncertainty about trajectory angles, i.e. inclination and azimuth, we performed a Monte Carlo simulation using 5000 different speed scenarios compatible with the adopted uncertainties given in Table~\ref{tab:cneos_table}.\\